 Figure:

-SBVR XMI Metamodel:
+SBVR MOF Metamodel:

 Elements of SBVR Content Models

-Where a class represents a noun concept, an element (in an SBVR Content model) that instantiates the class represents a fact that an instance of the noun concept exists.
-References to the element within the SBVR Content model indicate references to the instance of the noun concept.
-Note that it is possible that two elements in an SBVR Content model represent the same actual thing (MOF Packages for SBVR Vocabulary Namespaces explains situations where this is likely and tells how to relate the two elements within the SBVR Content model).
-Also, a lack of an element in an SBVR Content model implies nothing - it does not imply that something does not exist.
+Note that it is possible that two elements in an SBVR Content Model represent the same actual thing.
+Clause 24.4.1 explains situations where this is likely and tells how to relate the two elements within the SBVR Content Model.
+Also, a lack of an element in an SBVR Content Model implies nothing - it does not imply that something does not exist (see Clause 23.4.2 Open World Assumption).

 An element of an abstract class exists in a MOF-based model only by instantiating a nonabstract subclass of that abstract class.